Rob-Rychs/30-seconds-of-code-texteditorsnippets/README.md

 **Alfred**: If you're an Alfred powerpack user your in luck, there is an easy way to import the snippets using the file in this [repo](https://github.com/lslvxy/30-seconds-of-code-alfredsnippets).

-**NPM**: You can of course access all of these snippets and more with the official 30-seconds-of-code [npm](https://www.npmjs.com/package/30-seconds-of-code) package by running `npm install 30-seconds-of-code`.
+**NPM**: You can of course access all of these snippets and more with the 30-seconds-of-code [npm](https://www.npmjs.com/package/30-seconds-of-code) package by running `npm install 30-seconds-of-code` or the tsoc [npm](https://www.npmjs.com/package/tsoc) package by running `npm install tsoc`.

 After the package is installed you may access a snippet(s) with the following notation for **node.js**: `import { snippetName, otherSnippet } from '_30s'` and/or **javascript**: `const { snippetName, otherSnippet } = require('_30s')`

 ## Special thanks

 Mad props go out to the core team and all the contributors at [30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) who have worked hard putting these snippets together. 🙏